 Preparedness skills – Learn basic mechanics

-Things will eventually breakdown and staring at an appliance for a few hours will not fix it.
+Things will eventually break down and staring at an appliance for a few hours will not fix it.
 You will be surprised how many things can be fixed or how much you can do on a car to keep it running.
 Older cars will keep going for a long time if you know how to look for the problem and what to do about it.
-Today we are used to throw things out when they fail to function.
+Today we are used to throwing things out when they fail to function.
 You have to expect that we might not always have this option.
 Next time something breaks down, try to figure out what the problem is.
 Check if the parts can be replaced or if you can improvise something to prolong the life of your appliances.

 Preparedness skills – Learn first aid

 Many communities organize basic first aid training with the help of The Red Cross or other organizations.
 Some of these classes are free and it is just a matter of finding the time to attend to.
 You don’t need to become a medic.
 However, you should have a basic set of skills that can make the difference between life and death during an emergency situation.
 Many people don’t even know how to do CPR.
 When it comes to bleeding, many preppers think that cayenne pepper is all it takes to save the day.
-Knowing how to stabilize a patient and how to keep him alive until more skilled help arrives is knowledge that will be valuable during a long-term disaster and every community will want someone who has this knowledge.
+Knowing how to stabilize a patient and how to keep him alive until more skilled help arrives is knowledge that will be valuable during a long-term disaster and every community will want someone who has this experience.

 Preparedness skills – Learn how to fix and take care of your home